nsat/space-services-user-guide/README.md

 #### Tasking API

-The Tasking API is the direct interface for scheduling windows in the Spire constellation.
+The Tasking API is the direct interface for scheduling (time) windows in the Spire constellation.
+A window is an operation with a type, a start time, and an end time.
-It can be used directly for manual scheduling of individual windows or, more commonly, as a service for automated scheduling systems.
+The API can be used directly for manual scheduling of individual windows or, more commonly, as a service for automated scheduling systems.
 The Tasking API provides a set of endpoints used to task, configure, and manage payload operations via a RESTful API web-service.